Projective simulation with generalization: Results

 The mechanism we have described so far, realizes, by construction, the first two characteristics of meaningful generalization: categorization and classification.
 In particular, categorization, the ability to recognize common properties, is achieved by composing the wildcard clips according to similarities in the coming input.
-For example, it is natural to think of the ($\#$, red) wildcard clip as representing the common property of \emph{redness}\footnote{In that spirit, one could interpret the full wildcard clip ($\#$, $\#$) as representing a general perceptual input.}.
-Likewise, classification, the ability to relate a new stimulus to the group of similar past stimuli, is fulfilled there by connecting of the lower-level wildcard clips to matching higher lever wildcard clips, as described above (where percept clips are regarded here as zero-order wildcard clips)\footnote{Note that classification is done, therefore, not only on the level of the percept clips, but also on the level of the wildcard clips.}.
+For example, it is natural to think of the ($\#$, red) wildcard clip as representing the common property of \emph{redness}.
+In that spirit, one could interpret the full wildcard clip ($\#$, $\#$) as representing a general perceptual input.
+Likewise, classification, the ability to relate a new stimulus to the group of similar past stimuli, is fulfilled there by connecting of the lower-level wildcard clips to matching higher lever wildcard clips, as described above (where percept clips are regarded here as zero-order wildcard clips).
+Note that classification is done, therefore, not only on the level of the percept clips, but also on the level of the wildcard clips.

 While categorization and classification are realized by the very structure of the clip network, the remaining list of requirements, namely, relevant, correct, and flexible generalization, is fulfilled via the update of the $h$-values.
-To illustrates that, we next confront the agent with four different environmental scenarios, one after the other.
+To illustrate this on a simple domain, we next confront the agent with four different environmental scenarios, one after the other.
 Each scenario lasts 1000 time steps, following by a sudden change of the rewarding scheme, to which the agent has to adapt.
-The different scenarios are listed below: \begin{description} \item[(a)] At the beginning ($1\leq t\leq 1000$), the agent is rewarded for stopping at red light and for driving at green light, irrespective of the arrow direction. \item[(b)] At the second phase ($1000<t\leq 2000$), the agent is rewarded for doing the opposite: stopping at green light and driving at red light. \item[(c)] At the third phase ($2000<t\leq 3000$), the agent should only follow the arrows: it is rewarded for driving (stopping) when the arrow points to the left (right).
-Colors should thus be ignored. \item[(d)] In the last phase ($3000<t\leq 4000$), the environment rewards the agent whenever it chooses to drive, irrespective of neither the signal's color nor its arrow. \end{description}
+The different scenarios are listed below: \begin{itemize} \item[(i)] At the beginning ($1\leq t\leq 1000$), the agent is rewarded for stopping at red light and for driving at green light, irrespective of the arrow direction. \item[(ii)] At the second phase ($1000<t\leq 2000$), the agent is rewarded for doing the opposite: stopping at green light and driving at red light. \item[(iii)] At the third phase ($2000<t\leq 3000$), the agent should only follow the arrows: it is rewarded for driving (stopping) when the arrow points to the left (right).
+Colors should thus be ignored. \item[(iv)] In the last phase ($3000<t\leq 4000$), the environment rewards the agent whenever it chooses to drive, irrespective of either the signal's color or its arrow. \end{itemize}